TaCo: Targeted Concept Erasure Prevents Non-Linear Classifiers From Detecting Protected Attributes: Preliminaries and definitions

 \subsection{Causal underpinnings of the method}

-A faithful reconstruction of $\pred$ should support a causal relation that can be formulated as follows: $A$ {\em and} $B$ and {\em had} $A$ {\em not been the case,} $B$ {\em would not have been the case either} \cite{lewis:1973,pearl2009causality,jacovi:goldberg:2020}. $A$ describes the causally necessary and ``other things being equal'' sufficient condition for $B$.
-Faithfulness implies that a particular type of input is causally necessary for the prediction at a given data point $\bm{x}$.
-Such a condition could take the form of one or more variables having certain values or set of variables.
-It can also take the form of a logical statement at a higher degree of abstraction.
+A faithful reconstruction of $\pred$ should support a causal relation: $A$ {\em and} $B$ and {\em had} $A$ {\em not been the case,} $B$ {\em would not have been the case either} \citep{lewis:1973,pearl2009causality,jacovi:goldberg:2020}. $A$ describes the causally necessary and ``other things being equal'' sufficient condition for $B$.
+Faithfulness implies that a particular input type is causally necessary for the prediction at a given data point $\bm{x}$.
+Such a condition could involve specific variable values or a set of variables and can also be a higher-level logical statement.

-A counterfactual theory is simply a collection of such statements, and for every deep learning model, there is a {\em counterfactual theory} that describes it \cite{jacovi:etal:2021,asher:etal:2022, yin:neubig:2022}.

-The counterfactual theory itself encodes a counterfactual model \cite{lewis:1973} that contains: a set of worlds or ``cases'' $\mathscr{W}$, a distance metric $\|.\|$ over $\mathscr{W}$, and an interpretation function that assigns truth values to atomic formulas at $w \in \mathscr{W}$ and then recursively assigns truth values to complex formulas including counterfactuals {\em had A not been the case, B would not have been the case}, where $A$ and $B$ are Boolean or even first order formulas describing factors that can figure in the explanans and predictions of the model.
-The cases in a counterfactual model represent the elements that we vary through counterfactual interventions.
-The distance metric tells us what are the minimal post intervention elements among the cases that are most similar to the pre -intervention case.
-We can try out various counterfactual models for a given function $\pred$ \cite{asher:etal:2022}.
+A counterfactual theory is a collection of such statements, and for every deep learning model, there is a {\em counterfactual theory} that describes it \citep{jacovi:etal:2021,asher:etal:2022,yin:neubig:2022}.
+This theory encodes a counterfactual model \citep{lewis:1973} with: a set of worlds or ``cases'' $\mathscr{W}$, a distance metric $\|.\|$ over $\mathscr{W}$, and an interpretation function that assigns truth values to atomic formulas at $w \in \mathscr{W}$ and recursively to complex formulas, including counterfactuals.
+The cases in a counterfactual model represent elements varied through counterfactual interventions.
+The distance metric identifies minimal post-intervention elements most similar to the pre-intervention case.
+We can try various counterfactual models for a given function $\pred$ \citep{asher:etal:2022}.